OpenGammaProject/Gamma-MCA/README.md

 ## Contributing

 The PWA is written with TypeScript.
-The files can be found in `assets/js/`, please only modify the `.ts` files -- all `.js` files are auto-generated.
+The files can be found in `assets/js/`.
+Please only modify the Typescript `.ts` files -- all `.js` files are auto-generated!

 ---